 Although a mixed breed, Cockapoos are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your budget.
 Some of the conditions and illnesses Cockapoos are prone to include knee problems such as medial patellar luxation; eye conditions such as progressive retinal atrophy, cataracts and glaucoma; and skin issues such as atopy.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Cockapoo inherits more than just a mixed identity, you’re covered.